FIRST-e4usa/FTC-Romi-Docs/docs/setup/romi.rst

 `Romi Hardware & Assembly <https://docs.wpilib.org/en/stable/docs/romi-robot/hardware.html>`_

-Keep in mind that for running FTC Romi, you will also need an Android phone to run the FTC app on.
+Keep in mind that for running FTC Romi, you will also need either a computer **or** an Android phone to run the FTC app on.
-To control the robot, you will need a wired gamepad and an On The Go cable to connect the gamepad to the phone.
+To control the robot, you will need a wired gamepad.
+**If you are using a phone**, you will also need an OTG cable to connect the gamepad to the phone.
 These are items typically used on full-sized FTC robots:

 - `Logitech Gamepad <https://www.amazon.com/Logitech-940-000110-Gamepad-F310/dp/B003VAHYQY>`_